-Victoria Martens: Girl, 10 Raped By Men At Mom’s Request For Months Before Being Murdered And Dismembered By Mom’s Boyfriend
+Victoria Martens: Girl, 10, Raped By Men At Mom’s Request For Months Before Being Murdered And Dismembered By Mom’s Boyfriend

 When police officers found Victoria’s body last August, it was wrapped in a burnt blanket in a bathtub of an apartment owned or leased by Michelle Marten.
 Some of the 10-year-old girl’s remains were found inside a plastic bag tucked into a hamper near the kitchen.
 Investigators also found multiple electronic devices which they feel may have been used for the sexual exploitation of children.

-Jason Oetting, the father of Victoria Martens’ half-brother, said via an attorney statement: “She’s [Michelle Martens] never been a monster, she got mixed up with the worst kind of people and that contributed to a downward spiral from what we can tell.”
+Jason Oetting, the father of Victoria Martens’ half-brother, said via an attorney statement, “She’s [Michelle Martens] never been a monster, she got mixed up with the worst kind of people and that contributed to a downward spiral from what we can tell.”

 Michelle Martens faces charges of kidnapping and child abuse resulting in death.
 Fabian Gonzales has had the same charges levied against him, with an added charge of child rape.
 Jessica Kelley, has been charged with kidnapping, child abuse resulting in death and child rape.
-Both Gonzales and Kelley has lengthy criminal records.
+Both Gonzales and Kelley have lengthy criminal records.
 The Victoria Martens rape and murder trial is slated to take place in October.
 All three suspects are being held on $1 million cash bonds.

-[Featured Image by AP Photo/Russell Contreras]
+[Featured Image by Russell Contreras/AP Images]